shopware/docs/products/community-edition.md

 ## Repository structure

 Shopware 6 consists of multiple repositories bundled inside a [Mono repository](https://www.atlassian.com/git/tutorials/monorepos) called [shopware/platform](https://github.com/shopware/platform).
 This is where the Shopware core is developed.
 You need it as a dependency in your projects and this is where you can participate in the development of Shopware through pull requests.
 It is split into multiple repositories for production setups, all of them are read-only and includes  Core, Storefront, Administration and Elasticsearch.
 Besides that, there is also a `Recovery` directory, which provides the opportunity to interactively update, install and maintain Shopware throughout the browser.
-To start developing with Shopware 6, there are two [setup templates](../guides/installation/overview.md#setup-templates) and preparatory/installation steps.
+To start developing with Shopware 6, refer to the [installation overview](../guides/installation/README.md) for an overview of the supported devolpment environments.
 <!-- markdown-link-check-disable-next-line -->
 {% embed url="https://www.youtube.com/watch?v=oPf4-8eU8jQ" caption="" %}